-Use [email protected] over using [email protected] or [email protected] Subscribers replying and you replying back not only fosters a personal connection with your list, but it increases your email deliverability percentage and decreases the likely-hood of your emails ending up in the spam folder.
+Use [email protected] over using [email protected] or [email protected].
+Subscribers replying and you replying back not only fosters a personal connection with your list, but it increases your email deliverability percentage and decreases the likelihood of your emails ending up in the spam folder.

 5. Ask them often to reply to your emails

 More times than not, I’ll ask a question at the end of my emails to my list.
 I do this for two important reasons:

 - I want them to know this is a personal relationship and I want to have a conversation with them.
 Email is a communication tool not a broadcasting tool.

 - It helps with email deliverability.
 Again, if email replies are happening back and forth you are less likely to be flagged as a spammer.